 After Christina DePino complained in a Facebook post about itching during her pregnancy, friends cautioned that she may have cholestasis — a hormonal condition that affects the mother's gallbladder and can cause babies to die in utero if left undetected.

-DePino was 35 weeks pregnant with her first child when she googled "cholestasis of pregnancy" and learned that the condition could cause her baby to be stillborn.
+DePino was 35 weeks pregnant with her first child when she searched "cholestasis of pregnancy" online and learned that the condition could cause her baby to be stillborn.
 It was then that she contacted her doctor and moved forward with the diagnostic testing that would check for the condition.

 After she was officially diagnosed with intrahepatic cholestasis of pregnancy, DePino's doctor recommended her labor be induced at 37 weeks to lower the risk to her unborn daughter's health.

 On March 28, 2017, at 37 weeks, 2 days, DePino delivered a healthy baby girl, Lexa Rae.